-Prerequisite: Biology I Concurrent: Chemistry
+Prerequisite: Biology I Concurrent: Chemistry Requires completed Honors/AP contract

-This course is for students who have found success in Biology I and would like to study the biology of the human body.
-Honors Anatomy and Physiology is highly recommended for students considering a post-secondary education in any life science, medical, or healthcare-related field.
-Anatomy and physiology is a core course in the Health Careers Academy program of study.
-Students taking this course will gain an in-depth understanding of the human body.
 Areas of study will include mechanisms of body homeostasis, tissue physiology, organ system anatomy and physiology, and a study of many diseases of the human body.
 A fetal pig dissection is completed for comparison with human anatomy.
-Students will also dissect a sheep brain and a sheep eye.
+Students will also dissect a sheep brain and a sheep eve.
 Additional dissections may be completed in this course.
 A sound understanding of Biology I terminology, concepts and laboratory techniques, as well as good study skills are essential for success in this course.
 This is a pre-requisite course for Medical Terminology II.
 It is recommended, but not required, to consider taking Honors Anatomy & Physiology prior to or at the same time as Advanced Placement (AP) Biology, as it provides a foundation of information for several parts of the AP Bio curriculum.